 Bar closing time is typically between 10pm and 11pm

 Come for a delicious serve of fresh local-caught seafood from the fishing boats just down the road or pick from a great selection of Aussie bistro favourites and Thai specialities.

 The Galley menu including specials of the day.

 Tuesday – Sunday: 5:30pm – 9pm (closed Monday)

-Code-access shower facilities (for senior members only).
+Code-access shower facilities (for full members only).